 ASHA maintains a list of self-identified technical training programs for SLPAs.
 Placement on this list does not indicate any endorsement by ASHA, nor is this list meant to be exhaustive.

-In addition to employer-provided assessment tools, ASHA offers a verification of technical proficiency of SLPAs [PDF].
+In addition to employer-provided assessment tools, ASHA offers a Speech-Language Pathology Assistant (SLPA) Skills Inventory [PDF].
 This is a checklist that covers administrative and interpersonal skills as well as work setting conduct and clinical skills prescribed by the SLP.

 See the Speech-Language Pathology Assistant Scope of Practice for specific guidance for supervisors of SLPAs, including

 See ASHA’s Frequently Asked Questions: Speech-Language Pathology Assistants (SLPAs) and 2020 Standards for ASHA Speech-Language Pathology Assistants Certification for additional information.